PaulCapestany/centos-haproxy-terraform/README.md

 # centos-haproxy-terraform

+## Simple load-balanced web server deployment with Terraform

-This repo is meant to be an example of how to easily set up an arbitrary-sized cluster of [CentOS 7](https://centos.org/) machines running [Apache HTTP servers](http://apache.org/) with web traffic load-balanced by [HAProxy](http://www.haproxy.org/) on AWS, using [Terraform](https://terraform.io/).
+This repo is meant to be an example of how to easily set up an arbitrary-sized cluster of [CentOS 7](https://centos.org/) machines running [Apache HTTP servers](http://apache.org/) with web traffic load-balanced by [HAProxy](http://www.haproxy.org/) on AWS, automated with some shell scripting and [Terraform](https://terraform.io/).
+It's purposefully not using containers, service discovery, auto-scaling, etc, so no bleeding-edge DevOps here (though if you're interested in that, feel free to check out my [couchbase-sync-gateway-terraform](https://github.com/PaulCapestany/couchbase-sync-gateway-terraform) repo).

 ## Usage